Cialkowski/Cialkowski/README.md

 **`Software Developer (Python)`**

 I'm a final year Computer Science with Economics student.
-Currently working in Bosch subsidiary - BSH as a Software Automation Tester.
+Currently working in Bosch subsidiary - BSH as a Software Developer in test.
 Actively studying in a fields that helps me understand how to solve economc problems.
 I belive that IT tools are the future of managing all of the modern issues.
 I have faith this path of education, diligence and engagement will allow me to achive my long-term goal wich is programmer's carrier.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 Visit my "[LinkedIn](https://www.linkedin.com/in/konradcialkowski)" for more information or to know me better 🤘

 ---